 |Who is eligible||Anyone|

-To apply for one of the limited spaces, send an interest email to firstname.lastname@example.org with the following information and one of our staff will respond with more information via email :
+Please note that opportunities to work with global NGO partners are limited and based on partners' indicated needs and preferences.
+If you would like to be considered for a global NGO project, send an interest email to firstname.lastname@example.org with the following information and one of our staff will respond with more information via email :

 Once you begin the digital badge series, you will have access to all the necessary activities and instructions.
 Your mentor has indicated they would like you to also complete the specific preparation activities below.
 Please reference this when you get to Step 2 of the Preparation Phase.